 What We Do

 The East Bay Oaks were founded in 2016 with a simple goal: to support young female athletes in their efforts to play baseball.
 Many girls find themselves the only female athlete on their local team.
-More often, many more girls are herded into softball — a sport historically designed to keep girls separate from their male baseball teammates.
-Our goal is to give female athletes support if they are interested in continuing to play baseball.
-We accomplish this by practicing in the spring and summer months.
-We coordinate our schedule so that female athletes can play in their local little league.
-We host an annual girls' baseball tournament each June in the Bay Area.
+Our goal is to give female athletes the support they need if they are interested in continuing to play baseball.
+We accomplish this by practicing in the spring and summer months and coordinate our schedule so that athletes can play in their local little league.
+We host an annual girls' baseball tournament most summers in the Bay Area.
 And we field a team to attend the nation's largest girls' baseball tournament, led by the organization Baseball For All.
 As we do all this, we aspire to carry out the following mission.